 In this illustration, we see that there can exist levels of legally and ethically permissible actions on an object, even if the object itself does not possess an unqualified “right to exist” (the inorganic equivalent of “right to life”).
 The museum patron is only allowed to look at it, the museum staff are allowed to look at it and handle it, and the owner of the artifact can look at it, handle it, and even destroy it if he or she wants to.

 At this point, one may try to object saying, “Ah!
 But the fetal human is the mother’s child, that thing is hers.
 The fetus is her possession.”
-But, the analogy breaks down in this regard since the pregnant mother is not the owner but the carrier.
+But, that distinction breaks down since the pregnant mother is not the owner but the carrier.
+She has custody of her child, she is not a master over a slave.
 Human lives are special like that since the mother and father can, in some literal sense “create” the child-in-utero, yet even the “creators” cannot rightly “own” that human life.
 Parenthood isn’t the same as property-ownership.
 Human lives aren’t property like that.
 We fought a war to prove that humans aren’t property.
 Children-in-utero may be family, wards, or something like that, but they aren’t chattel property that can be rightly destroyed at a whim.
 In this regard, we cannot assume that abortion would be justified as long as the right to life is unproven.

 Criterion #3: Prove that it’s Morally Sound Social Policy

 There remains an additional level of proof required for the abortion-choice advocate.
-Besides discrediting the right to life, and demonstrating the right to kill, it must aso be vindicated at a societal level.
+Besides discrediting the right to life, and demonstrating the right to kill, it must also be vindicated at a societal level.

 Public policy is tricky, and good intentions, decent goals, and smart ideas can all fail to coalesce in workable policy.
-Sometimes there’s no impropriety involved, the policy just doesn’t quite work for some reason or another.
+Good intentions have never been enough to constitute smart actions.
+Sometimes there’s no impropriety involved, and they have the best intentions, but the policy just doesn’t quite work for some reason or another.
 With abortion-choice policy, we have plenty of reasons to question whether it’s a serviceable policy.
-Besides the objections we could raise regarding (A) and (B) where rights to life might be violated, or killing might be unjustified, there may be other problems at a societal level which undermine the moral feasible abortion choice policy.
+Besides the objections we could raise from #1-2 above, where rights to life might be violated, or killing might be unjustified, there may be other problems at a societal level which undermine the prospect of a morally feasible abortion choice policy.

 We may likewise consider reports of trauma, exploitation, and malpractice, regarding the conduct of abortion clinics, surgeons, and staff.
 We could go further and question whether abortion fosters a culture of death, especially since it is death-profiteering.
 In this way, we can question whether it’s ethically sound policy to permit an industry which generates direct monetary benefit from killing innocent non-threatening human beings.